Have you ever wondered about the types of desert animals that eat cactus?

 7. Coyotes

-Coyotes will actively seek out juicy cacti fruits after rain or during times of drought when other sources of food and water may be unavailable.
+Coyotes will actively seek out juicy cacti fruits after rain or during drought when other sources of food and water may be unavailable.
 They will consume the entirety of the fruit, including seeds, to get maximum nutrition from their meal.
-Coyotes are desert animals that eat cactus and may also eat the pads of certain types of prickly pear cacti for a more crunchy snack!
+Coyotes are desert animals that eat cactus and may also eat the pads of certain prickly pear cacti for a more crunchy snack!

 8. Chipmunks

-Chipmunks are small mammals that can be spotted scurrying across the ground, searching for food.
-These animals have fuzzy coats and cute little faces, making them a favorite among nature enthusiasts.
-Native to North America, they can also be found residing in South America and some parts of Europe.
+Chipmunks are small mammals spotted scurrying across the ground, searching for food.
+Their fuzzy coats and cute little faces make them a favorite among nature enthusiasts.
+Native to North America, they can also be found in South America and some parts of Europe.

 Chipmunks are omnivores, meaning they eat both meat and vegetation to survive.
 During the dry season, when vegetation is scarce, these adorable creatures are known to eat cacti as part of their main diet.
 Thus, they are also on this list of desert animals that eat cactus.

 While they usually grab onto the plant’s stem with their claws to steady themselves while eating away at it, if necessary, they will even stand on their hind legs hunching over like other desert mammals such as prairie dogs and jackrabbits to reach further for the succulent treat inside.
-Once the spines have been stripped off and discarded, these rodents can then savor the juicy innards of their nutritional feast!
+Once the spines have been stripped off and discarded, these rodents can savor their nutritional feast’s juicy innards!

 9. Mice

-This helps them conserve energy until nightfall, when temperatures drop significantly, allowing them to come out again and look for food safely.
+This helps them conserve energy until nightfall, when temperatures drop significantly, allowing them to return and look for food safely.
 Cactus fruit is particularly desirable to mice because of its sugary content.
-It provides the necessary energy needed by these always-on-the-go animals to survive harsh weather conditions experienced in arid climates like deserts.
+It provides the necessary energy these always-on-the-go animals need to survive harsh weather conditions experienced in arid climates like deserts.

 10. Jackrabbits

-This incredible adaptation allows them to survive in otherwise harsh conditions by not having to rely on scarce resources from other species or sources outside the desert.
-In fact, even during periods of extreme drought, jackrabbits may be seen drinking from dried riverbeds and hoarding water in underground burrows which they’ve dug themselves!
+This incredible adaptation allows them to survive in otherwise harsh conditions without having to rely on scarce resources from other species or sources outside the desert.
+In fact, even during periods of extreme drought, jackrabbits may be seen drinking from dried riverbeds and hoarding water in underground burrows that they’ve dug themselves!
 All in all, it’s clear why these amazing creatures are so well suited for desert life.

 11. Prairie Dogs